Skip to content

 Location Course Professor Program Dates Pre-Abroad Session

-Mondragon, Spain LEAD 535i: Participatory Models of Leadership Dr. Jaime Alonso Gomez Class activities run July 2, 2023 – July 7, 2023 Classes will be offered each day and attendance at all sessions is mandatory, given the condensed schedule.
+Bilbao & Mondragon, Spain LEAD 535i: Participatory Models of Leadership Dr. Antonio Jimenez-Luque Class activities run June 28, 2024 – July 6, 2024 Classes will be offered each day and attendance at all sessions is mandatory, given the condensed schedule.

 Mandatory lectures: